About raising multilingual or bilingual children

 Raising multilingual or bilingual children: your family’s options

-If you and/or your partner speak languages other than English at home, your decisions about helping your children learn to use your native languages will depend on your family situation.
+The decisions you and your partner, if you have one, make about helping your child learn to use your languages depend on your family situation.

-If you and your partner speak different native languages, the one person-one language model for supporting bilingualism might be helpful for you.
+If you and your partner have different languages, the one person-one language model for supporting multilingualism or bilingualism might work for you.

-For example, if your native language is English and your partner’s is Mandarin, you speak English to your children and your partner speaks Mandarin to them.
+For example, if your language is English and your partner’s is Mandarin, you speak English to your child and your partner speaks Mandarin to them.

 This model can work with more than one language other than English.
-For example, if your native language is Spanish and your partner’s is Italian, you each speak your own native language to your children at home.
-Your children also learn to use English at school and in the community.
+For example, if you speak Spanish and your partner speaks Italian, you each speak your own language to your child at home.
+If you both speak English as well, you might choose to use English with them outside the home.
+Your child will also learn to use English at school and in the community.

-For example, you might have migrated from Iraq to Australia and speak Arabic to your children at home.
-Arabic is the minority language.
-Your children also go to school and speak English with their friends and teachers.
+For example, you might have migrated from Iraq to Australia and speak Arabic to your child at home.
+Arabic is your heritage language.
+Your child also goes to school and speaks English with their friends and teachers.

 Another example is if you and your partner have hearing impairments and you’re raising a hearing child.
-Your child learns the minority language of Auslan at home, and English in the hearing community.
+Your children might learn Auslan at home, and English in the hearing community.